cathy-wumengdie/UDP-TCP-File-Transfer-Client-Server/README.md

 - `storage/` – Directory containing files served to clients

 ## Testing Instructions
-The program was built and tested on the University of Waterloo undergraduate environment using Python 3.
+The program was built and tested on the University of Waterloo undergraduate environment.
+Tested with:
+- Python 3.x
-Example machines used:
+- Example machines used:
     - ubuntu2404-002.student.cs.uwaterloo.ca
     - ubuntu2404-004.student.cs.uwaterloo.ca

 Two shell scripts are provided to start the server and client.
 Make scripts executable if needed: